TeamMsgExtractor/msg-extractor/README.rst

 NOTICE
 ======
-0.29.* will be the last versions that will support Python 2.
-While we want to continue to support it, it would just be too much work to do so.
-We are providing notice ahead of time of this change so that you may sort out your Python environments ahead of time.
+0.29.* is the branch that supports Python 2.
+It is now only receiving bug fixes and will not be receiving feature updates.

 This module has a Discord server for general discussion.
 You can find it here:
 `Discord`_